HKUOpenSource/.github/profile/README.md

 ## What You Will Find Here

-- Open-source platforms for 6G and AI-native communications.
+- Open-source research platforms for 6G and AI-native communications.
 - Research code released with papers, tutorials, and technical reports.
 - Reproducible simulation frameworks for wireless communication and sensing.
 - Educational material for students and researchers entering 6G and AI-native communications.